petiaccja/Mathter/README.md

 Vector<float, 3> v_transformed2 = M_T*(v | 1);
 ```

+To learn more, check out the [documentation](about:blank) (which unfortunately does not exist yet).

 So how do I use it?
 ---
 Grab the files from Mathter/, add to you include directory, you are done.

-While the interface is clean, The library uses extensive template magic to achieve stuff with less code
+While the interface is clean, the library uses extensive template magic to achieve stuff with less code, and it's insides are not for the faint-hearted.
+It applies to compilers as well, so do not expect much from things older than the VS2015 toolset.
+There will be GCC and Clang support, but not tested yet.

+**TL;DR; You don't.
+It's not ready yet.**